 And fortunately, those same set-based computations that enable that also enable the handling of uncertainty.
 Rather than prove a single design performs well in a particular situation, you can compute how a set of infinite products would perform in a range of situations.
 You can then eliminate the designs that could perform less than the minimum your customer is willing to accept.
 That gives you the subset of the design space where "Success is Assured", despite the uncertainties.

 In the same way, that Map allows you to bring in experts on the customer and the operating environment for the product, and make sure that all of the uncertainties are fully captured in the Map, such that you know the resulting set-based computations are covering all the uncertainty.

-Further, the Map provides a visual way to configure Charts and Solvers to show the sensitivities in the design space the way you want to see them, at first to further validate the models, and later to help optimize decisions.
+Further, the Map in our Success Assured® software provides a visual way to configure Charts and Solvers to show the sensitivities in the design space the way you want to see them, at first to further validate the models, and later to help optimize decisions.

 Finally, K-Briefs allow the team to use the collection of visual models to tell the learning and decision-making story that they need to be able to tell clearly to each new expert brought into the discussions.

 That includes the customer, the expert on what Trade-Offs they would prefer to make.
 Given complex multi-dimensional trade-offs, it is virtually impossible for them to fully explain their trade-off preferences in advance.
 They need you to show them the sensitivities and the levels of those trade-offs; only then can they use their expertise to guide you on where they want to be on those trade-off curves.